-5.114 A Large HMO is a house with more than six people sharing.
+5.124 A Large HMO is a house with more than six people sharing.
 These are unclassified by the Use Classes Order and in planning terms are described as being sui generis.
 This policy therefore applies to large HMOs.
 The General Permitted Development Order give Permitted Development rights for change of use from dwelling houses to small scale houses in multiple occupation.
 Small scale is defined in Circular 08/2010 as small shared houses or flats occupied by between three and six unrelated individuals who share basic amenities.

-5.115 The Housing Act 2004 definition of a House in Multiple Occupation (HMO) is as follows:

-- three or more unrelated people are sharing facilities; - buildings comprising non-self-contained flats; - houses converted to self contained flats before 1991 and not in accordance with the 1991Building Regulations; - a self-contained flat converted to 1991 Building Regulations standards (or later), if occupied by more than three unrelated persons.

-5.116 The Act also makes provision for mandatory licensing of certain HMOs, and for such licensing schemes to be operated by the City Council.

-5.117 Under the Act, HMOs which need to be licensed are those where:

-- the HMO or any part of it comprises 3 storeys or more and - the HMO is occupied by 5 or more persons and - these persons are living in two or more single households

-5.118 Where an HMO is situated in a part of a building above business premises, each storey of the business premises is included when calculating the number of storeys for the HMO.

-5.119 Because of the shared occupancy of the properties, HMOs, such as bedsits and shared houses, require a higher standard of management than other private rented property and are subject to additional regulation.
+- 5.125 The Housing Act 2004 definition of a House in Multiple Occupation (HMO) is as follows: - three or more unrelated people are sharing facilities; - · buildings comprising non-self-contained flats; - houses converted to self contained flats before 1991 and not in accordance with the 1991Building Regulations; - a self-contained flat converted to 1991 Building Regulations standards (or later), if occupied by more than three unrelated persons. - 5.126 The Act also makes provision for mandatory licensing of certain HMOs, and for such licensing schemes to be operated by the City Council. - 5.127 Under the Act, HMOs which need to be licensed are those where: - the HMO or any part of it comprises 3 storeys or more and - the HMO is occupied by 5 or more persons and - these persons are living in two or more single households - 5.128 Where an HMO is situated in a part of a building above business premises, each storey of the business premises is included when calculating the number of storeys for the HMO. - 5.129 Because of the shared occupancy of the properties, HMOs, such as bedsits and shared houses, require a higher standard of management than other private rented property and are subject to additional regulation.
 Some of these regulations relate to the management of the HMOs and this helps safeguard the health and safety of people who live in them who can be amongst the most vulnerable and disadvantaged members of the community.
-This type of housing is a valuable housing option for many people.

-5.120 HMO licensing has been operated in Carlisle since 2006.
-For more information on HMO licensing, please contact the Private Sector Housing Team, at the City Council e-mail housing@carlisle.gov.uk.

-5.121 Certain areas in Carlisle have a concentration of HMOs, in particular Warwick Square/AglionbyStreet/Warwick Road, and Chatsworth and Portland Squares.
+This type of housing is a valuable housing option for many people. - 5.130 HMO licensing has been operated in Carlisle since 2006.
+For more information on HMO licensing, please contact the Private Sector Housing Team, at the City Council e-mail housing@carlisle.gov.uk. - 5.131 Certain areas in Carlisle have a concentration of HMOs, in particular Warwick Square/AglionbyStreet/Warwick Road, and Chatsworth and Portland Squares.
 Whilst the nature of the buildings in these locations (three storey Victorian houses) can be successfully converted, there are often problems with lack of parking or sufficient outdoor space for storage of bins and recycling bags.
 This can have an unacceptable impact on the amenity of neighbours, and on the character of the street scene, especially in the conservation areas.
 As such no new large HMO'S will be acceptable within the area defined on the Policies Map due to the detrimental effect this has had on the area in terms of residential amenity and parking.

+5.132 This policy also applies to proposals to subdivide larger houses into two or more dwellings.
+This can provide additional smaller units of housing, often at less cost than new build, and can often preserve the life of an older building.
+Such proposals must ensure adequate internal living space, as well as complying with other policy criteria.